PelionIoT/mbl-docs/Docs/introduction.md

 * OCI-compliant containers for applications, helping to protect against compromised applications and facilitating a modern development workflow.
 * Signed updates to protect against unauthorised changes.

-And an integration with Pelion Device Management services:
+* The integration with Pelion Device Management services offers:
     * Support for the Device Management Client for simple in-field provisioning and over-the-air device configuration.
     * Device discovery and secure identity in the Device Management device directory, to protect against impersonation or cloning.
     * Large-scale management of device groups.
     * Device status monitoring, including notifications of connection status.
     * Device firmware update and application management.
     * Access control at the account level.

 ### Design

 The following diagram illustrates the components and services provided by MBL.
-When used in conjunction with Mbed Cloud, MBL provides a secure platform for developing, operating and managing IoT applications.
+When used in conjunction with Device Management, MBL provides a secure platform for developing, operating and managing IoT applications.

 <img src="https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/Application_containers.png" width="75%" align="middle">